CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 When using a secondary action on a pickup item, this is the delay in seconds between the pickup event and the queueing of the secondary action.
 This is necessary in order to allow FDDA's pickup animation time to begin.
 > [!NOTE]
 > This setting has no effect without FDDA or FDDA Redone installed.

+## Enable animation for healing action
+* Config setting: `sec_enable_heal_anim`
+* Default: `true`

+This option allows DotMarks to use the animation from the _Animated NPC Healing_ addon when healing wounded stalkers using the secondary action.
+It has no effect if that addon is not installed.
 ## Take-all secondary action triggers Autoloot
 * Config setting: `takeall_does_autoloot`
 * Default: `true`